mongodb-haskell/mongodb/tutorial.md

 Making A Connection
 -------------------
-Open up a connection to your DB instance, using the standard port:
+Open up a connection to your mongo server, using the standard port (27017):

-    > Right conn <- runNet $ connect $ host "127.0.0.1"
+    > conn <- connect 1 $ host "127.0.0.1"

 or for a non-standard port

-    > Right conn <- runNet $ connect $ Host "127.0.0.1" (PortNumber 30000)
+    > conn <- connect 1 $ Host "127.0.0.1" (PortNumber 30000)

-*connect* throws IOError if connection fails and *runNet* catches IOError and returns it as Left.
-We are assuming above it won't fail.
-If it does you will get a pattern match error.
+*connect* takes the connection pool size and the host to connect to.
+It returns a *Connection*, which is really a pool of TCP connections, initially created on demand.
+So it is not possible to get a connection error until you try to use it.

+Plain IO code in this driver never raises an exception unless it invokes third party IO code that does.
+Driver code that may throw an exception says so in its Monad type, for example, *ErrorT IOError IO a*.

-Connected monad
+Access monad
 -------------------

-The current connection is held in a Connected monad, and the current database is held in a Reader monad on top of that.
-To run a connected monad, supply it and a connection to *runConn*.
-To access a database within a connected monad, call *useDb*.
+A mongo query/update executes in an *Access* monad, which has access to a *Pipe*, *WriteMode*, and *MasterSlaveOk* mode, and may throw a *Failure*.
+A Pipe is a single TCP connection, while a Connection is a pool of Pipes.

+To run an Access action (monad), supply WriteMode, MasterOrSlaveOk, Connection, and action to *access*.
+For example, to get a list of all the database on the server:

+    > access safe Master conn allDatabases

-Since we are working in ghci, which requires us to start from the IO monad every time, we'll define a convenient *run* function that takes a db-action and executes it against our "test" database on the server we just connected to:
+Since we are working in ghci, which requires us to start from the IO monad every time, we'll define a convenient *run* function that takes an action and executes it against our "test" database on the server we just connected to:

-    > let run action = runNet $ runConn (useDb "test" action) conn
+    > let run action = access safe Master conn $ use (Database "test") action

-*runConn* return either Left Failure or Right result.
-Failure means there was a read or write exception like cursor expired or duplicate key insert.
+*access* return either Left Failure or Right result.
+Failure means there was a connection failure, or a read or write exception like cursor expired or duplicate key insert.

-This combined with *runNet* means our *run* returns *(Either IOError (Either Failure a))*.
+*use* adds a *Database* to the action context, so query/update operations know which database to operate on.

 Databases and Collections
 -----------------------------

-A MongoDB can store multiple databases -- separate namespaces under which collections reside.
+MongoDB can store multiple databases -- separate namespaces under which collections reside.

 You can obtain the list of databases available on a connection:

     > run allDatabases

-The "test" database is ignored in this case because *allDatabases* is not a query on a specific database but on the server as a whole.
+The "test" database in context is ignored in this case because *allDatabases* is not a query on a specific database but on the server as a whole.

 Databases and collections do not need to be created, just start using